tanishqbansal2712/Scope-auto-eda/README.md

 ML readiness) still works fully -- the two affected panels just show a short note instead.

-## Deploying (Render)

-The whole app -- frontend and backend -- deploys as a single Render web service, since `main.py` already serves both from one FastAPI app.

-1. Push this project to a GitHub repo, with `render.yaml` at the repo root (next to `backend/` and `frontend/`, not inside either).
-2. On [render.com](https://render.com), **New -> Blueprint**, select the
-   repo.
-Render reads `render.yaml` and pre-fills the build/start commands and free plan automatically.
-3. Deploy.
-You'll get one URL -- that's the whole app, UI and API both.

-Render's free tier sleeps after 15 minutes of no traffic; the next visit takes 30-60 seconds to wake up.
-That's expected on the free plan, not a bug.

-A split deployment (static frontend on Vercel, API on Render) was considered and deliberately avoided: Vercel's serverless functions have a hard, non-configurable 4.5MB request body limit, which would cap uploads far below what this app is meant to handle.
-A single Render service has no such limit.

 ## Windows / 32-bit Python notes